- Do you deal with clients beyond the Midlands?

 Yes we do.
 Clients from all over the country approach us to ask for help.

 We are able and willing to deal with matters of all sizes and complexities.
-When you contact us, we will talk about your matter and let you know if we are the right firm to help you.
+Our clients come to us with anything from buying a first home to complex commercial property negotiations.
+We work with families when relationships break down and assist with will writing and probate.
+Elderly clients value our specialist skills as Solicitors for the Elderly.
+When you contact us, we will talk about your situation and let you know if we are the right firm to help you.

 When you meet with us for the first time, it would be helpful if you could bring the following documents and information with you, where possible: